oracle/terraform-provider-oci/website/docs/r/database_autonomous_container_database.html.markdown

 * `compartment_id` - The OCID of the compartment.
 * `compute_model` - The compute model of the Autonomous Container Database.
 For Autonomous Database on Dedicated Exadata Infrastructure, the CPU type (ECPUs or OCPUs) is determined by the parent Autonomous Exadata VM Cluster's compute model.
 ECPU compute model is the recommended model and OCPU compute model is legacy.
 See [Compute Models in Autonomous Database on Dedicated Exadata Infrastructure](https://docs.oracle.com/en/cloud/paas/autonomous-database/dedicated/adbak) for more details.
 * `db_name` - The Database name for the Autonomous Container Database.
 The name must be unique within the Cloud Autonomous VM Cluster, starting with an alphabetic character, followed by 1 to 7 alphanumeric characters.
-* `db_split_threshold` - The value above which an Autonomous Database will be split across multiple nodes.
-This value defaults to 16 when the "CPU per VM" value on the Autonomous VM Cluster is greater than 16.
-Otherwise, it defaults to the "CPU per VM" value.
+* `db_split_threshold` - The CPU value beyond which an Autonomous Database will be opened across multiple nodes.
+The default value of this attribute is 16 for OCPUs and 64 for ECPUs.
 * `db_unique_name` - **Deprecated.** The `DB_UNIQUE_NAME` value is set by Oracle Cloud Infrastructure.
 Do not specify a value for this parameter.
 Specifying a value for this field will cause Terraform operations to fail.
 * `db_version` - Oracle Database version of the Autonomous Container Database.
 * `defined_tags` - Defined tags for this resource.
 Each key is predefined and scoped to a namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 * `display_name` - The user-provided name for the Autonomous Container Database.
-* `distribution_affinity` - This option determines whether to open an Autonomous Database across the maximum number of nodes or the least number of nodes.
-The default will be for the minimum number of VMs.
+* `distribution_affinity` - Determines whether an Autonomous Database must be opened across the maximum number of nodes or the least number of nodes.
+By default, Minimum nodes is selected.
 * `dst_file_version` - DST Time-zone File version of the Autonomous Container Database.
 * `freeform_tags` - Free-form tags for this resource.
 Each tag is a simple key-value pair with no predefined name, type, or namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"Department": "Finance"}`
 * `id` - The OCID of the Autonomous Container Database.